thedoorva/Finsight/README.md

 Acknowledgments

 The development of this project was made possible with the support and contributions of various individuals and resources.
-I  would like to express our gratitude to:
+I  want to express our gratitude to:

-SEC EDGAR Database: For providing access to 10-K filings and financial reports.
+- SEC EDGAR Database: For providing access to 10-K filings and financial reports.
-Flask Framework: For enabling the development of the backend server for this application. jQuery Library: For simplifying AJAX requests and DOM manipulation in the frontend code.
+- Flask Framework: For enabling the development of the backend server for this application.
+- jQuery Library: For simplifying AJAX requests and DOM manipulation in the frontend code.
-GitHub: For hosting the project repository and facilitating collaboration.
+- GitHub: For hosting the project repository and facilitating collaboration.
-OpenAI GPT-3: For providing assistance and guidance during the development process.
+- OpenAI GPT-3: For providing assistance and guidance during the development process.
-Stack Overflow Community: For providing valuable insights and solutions to technical challenges.
+- Stack Overflow Community: For providing valuable insights and solutions to technical challenges.

 I acknowledge and appreciate the contributions of all individuals and resources involved in the development and completion of this project.